sanya-17/Music-Mixr/README.md

 # Spotify Merge

-Finds the common songs in two spotify playlists and merges them into one playlist
+Performs set operations like intersecion, union, difference, and nand on two spotify playlists and creates a new resultant playlist.
+I should probably come up with a new name now lol